keathmilligan/flask-quickstart/README.md

 Now run:

 ```
-pip install --editable .
+pip install -e .[dev]
 ```

-This will install the packages the project depends on.
+This will install the packages the project depends on along with some additional packages for development.

 ### Run the Unit Tests